Pests, Diseases, and Weeds: Safe and Sustainable Management through IPM

 Integrated Pest Management (IPM) involves the use of environmentally sound, effective practices to keep pests, diseases, and weeds from damaging gardens.
 IPM begins by identifying the pest, disease, or weed, then selecting the most effective methods and materials for controlling the problem.
 The emphasis of this process is on avoiding the use of chemicals harmful to humans, pets, wildlife, and the environment.

-- Identify the pest, disease or weed causing the problem.
+- Determine the problem: Identify the pest, disease or weed causing the problem.
 No single solution fits all problems.

-- Deprive the pest, disease or weed of conditions promoting their survival and proliferation.
+- Alter the garden environment and gardening practices: Deprive the pest, disease or weed of conditions promoting their survival and proliferation.

-- Squash, trap, wash off, or prune out rather than first reaching for a chemical solution.
+- Use simple methods to control problems: Squash, trap, wash off, or prune out rather than first reaching for a chemical solution.

 For more information about using IPM to control pests, diseases and weeds in the home garden: